 Whether using stretching as a way to wake up, get your mind in the game, or recover from strenuous activity, your body will reap its short-term and long-term benefits.
 In the moment, stretching is a great way to warm up the body and prevent yourself from overextension and injury.
 In the long run, stretching daily can help loosen your tendons and muscles, and ultimately help you maintain a full range of motion later in life.

 Taking these ideas into consideration, follow these 7 simple tips for stretching to add stretches back into your workout vocabulary.

 1. Stretch and Stretch Often

-Similar to establishing a daily stretching routine, warming up the body pre-workout is vital for having a successful session.
-Just grabbing your foot to stretch your calf for a couple seconds could actually harm your body, so make sure you begin slow and take your time.
-Attempting any exercise “cold” or without “waking up the body” will also hurt your body and cause muscle pulls and tendon tears.
-Try taking a short walk or elongating your stretches for optimum results.
+Similar to establishing a daily stretching routine, warming up the body pre-workout is vital for having a successful session and one of the most important stretching tips.
+Just grabbing your foot to stretch your calf for a couple seconds could actually harm your body, so make sure you begin slowly and take your time.

 3. Gauge Your Tension

 Stretching should never be painful.
 Monitor how your muscles feel as you stretch.
 Naturally, you should feel some mild tension, but don’t push yourself past the edge of discomfort.

 If you’re starting to experience sharp pain or sensations that gradually get more severe, you are doing something wrong.
 Try to focus on one area at a time so you are only pushing yourself so far.
 When you begin to feel comfortable stretching, deepen your stretch, but don’t over-exert yourself.